Gal-Zaidman/blog/content/blog/Golang/Web crawling in Go with Colly, learn GO by doing.md

         Queue.Add(link)
 ```

-Usually when we think of writing wab crawlers the first language tha comes to mind is python, with its wide selection of frameworks and reach data processing abilities, however Golang has a very good rich ecosystem for web crawling as well that lets you utilize the efficiency of Golang.
+Usually when we think of writing wab crawlers the first language tha comes to mind is python, with its wide selection of frameworks and rich data processing abilities, however Golang has a very good rich ecosystem for web crawling as well that lets you utilize the efficiency of Golang.

-## Colly - The golang web crawling framework
+### Colly - The golang web crawling framework

-### Introduction
+#### Introduction

 Colly is a Golang framework for building web scrapers.
 With Colly you can build web scrapers of various complexity, from simple scraper to complex asynchronous website crawlers processing millions of web pages.
-Colly is very much "Batteries-Included", meaning you will get most the required features "Out of the box".
+Colly is very much "Batteries-Included", meaning you will get the most required features "Out of the box".
 Colly has a rich API with features such as:

 - Manages request delays and maximum concurrency per domain